top of page

 Grub Information Sheet

-Last year, European Chafer grub feeding resulted in significant damage to lawns in many of our service areas.
-It is probably the most serious grub pest of home lawns.
+Last year, European Chafer grub feeding resulted in severe damage to lawns in many of our service areas.
+It is probably the most serious pest of your lawn.
 With the reports that are coming in, the potential for damage to turf in local counties is high.
-European Chafer is native to western and central Europe and was discovered on the East Coast in 1940, and has since spread from there.

-Around the middle of June to early July adult European Chafers emerge from the soil for their brief mating flights.
-The adult looks similar to a June beetle.
+Around the middle of June to early July adult European Chafers emerge from the soil.
 They are about ½ inch-long and light brown.
 Around dusk thousands of adults swarm around trees or large shrubs.
-They do not feed, but the mating swarms are quite spectacular.
-They fly for about half an hour and mate.
+They do not feed but fly for about half an hour and mate.
+The swarms are quite spectacular.
 The female then enters the soil to lay her eggs.
+The eggs are deposited two to four inches below the soil surface.
+Eggs hatch in early August and the grubs begin to feed on grass roots and will continue into November.